College Flag Football Rules and Scholarship Limits

 • Tackles are made by pulling one of the flags off the belt.

-• The standard field size is 40 yards wide by 80 yards long.
+• The standard field size is 80 yards long by 40 yards wide.

 • The field is broken down into 20-yard sections, with the 40-yard line acting as midfield.